headdawnLight/my-movies/README.md

 **2. Change directory and install npm packages to get the server and the client up**

-it is necessary to create a .env file in the server folder and set the omdb api key and redis url environment variables.
+it is necessary to create a .env file and set the omdb api key and redis url environment variables. local redis url: 'redis://127.0.0.1:6379'

 ```sh
 $ cd my-movies